sd-powell/portfolio_project_3/README.md

 These wireframes informed the site’s **information hierarchy** and **user journey**, covering key views such as the homepage, dashboard, record collection, and record detail pages.
 They served as a visual blueprint throughout development, helping guide the placement of search, filter, and CRUD elements with a **mobile-first** approach.

+> [!NOTE]
+> Individual form views (e.g. add/edit record) were not wireframed, as Django Crispy Forms was used to handle layout and rendering consistently across devices.

 <br>
 <hr>